 When you buy any hot tub, sanitation is an essential addition to keep the hot tub clean and clear of bacteria.

-The 2 most common sanitizers are chlorine and bromine, each have their own advantages & disadvantages which we have listed below.
+The 2 most common sanitizers are chlorine and bromine, each has their own advantages & disadvantages which we have listed below.

-One detail they share is that they both excellent sanitizers for the hot tub so see the pros and cons for each below & make the choice on which is
+One detail they share is that they both excellent sanitizers for the hot tub to see the pros and cons for each below & make the choice on which is

 best for you.

-Bromine comes in a tablet form and is used with a floating dispenser which floats on the surface of the hot tub and slowly disperses bromine into the
+Bromine comes in a tablet & granule form & is used with a floating dispenser which floats on the surface of the hot tub & slowly disperses bromine into the hot tub.

 Bromine is a softer option than chlorine and would be recommended if you or a family member/friend have sensitive skin as chlorine can be harsher

 Bromine tablets also have less of an odour as the strong scent of chlorine although chlorine scents only become strong in the dirty water.

 The main disadvantages of bromine is that is very slow to dissolve in comparison to chlorine and especially in hard water areas.